kibook/s1kd-tools/tools/s1kd-aspp/README.md

 -d &lt;dir&gt;
 Directory to start searching for ACT/CCT data modules in.
 By default, the current directory is used.

+-F &lt;fmt&gt;
+Use a custom format string to generate display text.

 -f
 Overwrite input data module(s) rather than outputting to stdout.